DiegoEstefano/MarioJump/README.md

 # MarioJump
 Game made with  HTML, CSS and JS, you must jump with Mario make over the pipe.
-"Projeto do Manual do Dev"
+"Projeto do Manual do Dev" still in development...

 ![mario](https://user-images.githubusercontent.com/81423690/175833845-102e1e4b-21d8-47e0-9deb-2e24739a7821.jpg)